argilla-io/distilabel/docs/technical-reference/tasks.md

 #### EvolQualityScorerTask

-This class implements a `PreferenceTask` to rank and score a list of instructions according to its quality.
-Follows the same idea defined in the `EvolComplexityScorerTask` from the [Deita framework](https://arxiv.org/abs/2312.15685), but in this case it ranks instructions in terms of concepts like helpfulness, relevance, accuracy, depth, creativity, and level of detail of the response.
+This class implements a `PreferenceTask` to rate a list of instructions according to its quality.
+Follows the same idea defined in the `EvolComplexityScorerTask` from the [Deita framework](https://arxiv.org/abs/2312.15685), but in this case it rates the instructions in terms of concepts like helpfulness, relevance, accuracy, depth, creativity, and level of detail of the response.

 ```python
 --8<-- "docs/snippets/technical-reference/tasks/generic_openai_evol_quality_scorer.py"